carpentries/trainers/README.md

 If you would like to propose cancellation of a scheduled meeting due to holidays or other widespread conflicts, please submit an [Issue](https://github.com/carpentries/trainers/issues) with this request for consideration by Trainers Leadership or send an [email](mailto: instructor.training@carpentries.org) to The Carpentries Core Team.

 Jan 20 (Primary, delayed from Jan 6)
-Feb 3 - Elections (meet candidates, discuss issues, etc) Feb 17 (As Needed)
+Feb 3 - Elections (meet candidates, discuss issues, etc)
 Mar 3 (Primary) - pre/post discussion
 Apr 7 (Primary) - pre/post discussion
 Apr 21 (As Needed)